-Many of the principles outlined in Discovering the Soul of Your Story (and reflected in the Academy articles) are expressed using terminology that is specific to the grok approach and thematic imprinting.
-This glossary provides brief definitions for all such terms.
+Many of the principles outlined in Discovering the Soul of Your Story and referred to in articles on this website are expressed using terminology that is specific to the book—such as treasure, core ensemble, and harm of success.

 Effort expended to achieve a goal.
 The presence or absence of attempt determines whether a course of action is driven by intent and is, therefore, suitable for use in a proposition.